VSAResearchGroup/MathEngine/README.md

   1. Download the repository and open the project in GNU Octave
   2. Run the 'procedure.m' script from 'bin' directory
+  3. Check the generated plans in 'Output' directory

+##Note
-  3. Check the generated plans in 'Output' directory *Note: you can change the input by loading the 'DataStructure_WorkingSet.workspace' from the 'Input' directory and changing the 'ReqNet' variable in it.
+You can change the input by loading the 'DataStructure_WorkingSet.workspace' from the 'Input' directory and changing the 'ReqNet' variable in it.

 ## Coming Soon
   : more Intuitiveness